erhathaway/cellular_automata/src/docs/what-is-a-automata.md

 A rule describes how each cell changes (or *evolves*) over time.
 Usually the same rule is applied to each cell.

-Lets start with a simple rule...
+Lets run through with a simple rule...

 ```